DREAM

 For more details on the physical models implemented in DREAM, please consult the physics manuals available in the DREAM GitHub repository.

-The DREAM code is developed and maintained by the Plasma Theory group at Chalmers University of Technology, Gothenburg, Sweden.
+The DREAM code is developed and maintained by European fusion scientists from several labs, lead by the fast electron group at KTH Royal Institute of Technology, Stockholm and the Technology at Chalmers University of Technology, Gothenburg, Sweden.

 Note